Yin-Yin/zodiac-sign-bot/readme.md

 **Known bugs**:
 - When there are quick actions visible and you are away for more than 10 (?) minutes the context is lost and the user will be asked for input again.
 - If there is no zodiac-sign context and the info intent is triggered by typing "info", the user is aske for a zodiac sign.
 Most inputs are fine, but if the user inputs "cancel" a request to the backend is send and the quick reply for a horoscope is returned. -> When we input "stop" it works and the question is cancelled.
 I think the problem is that "cancel" is very close to "cancer" and the machine learning model is confused.
-- Adding the "Welcome" action in dialogflow (api.ai) is not working, typing "start" returns an object

 **Improvements**
 - Make quick responses smarter: I would like to not show the quick responses all the time.
 For example if I press the quick response for horoscope and then when I get the horoscope I press the info button, under the info text the horoscope button will appear again.
 I don't want to show the button again in this case, because it is redundant and gets the user in a kind of loop.